observablehq/plot/README.md

 TODO Describe the defaults for fill, stroke, and z.
 Describe how varying color and opacity within a series is not recommended.

-TODO Describe how missing or invalid data is handled.
+TODO Describe how missing or invalid data is handled (broken areas).

-In addition to the [standard style options](#marks), the area mark supports the [standard curve options](#curves) to control interpolation between points.
+The area mark supports [curve options](#curves) to control interpolation between points.

 #### Plot.area(*data*, *options*)